 To better understand how the PEO co-employment model compares with the standard third-party service arrangement of an HRO company, consider the below factors:

-As your co-employer, a PEO enters an arrangement with you in which it takes on all the risks of your business.
+As your co-employer, a PEO enters an arrangement with you that takes on all your business risks.
 For example, in the event of a tax audit, you and your PEO are equally liable.
-With an HRO, it's solely your responsibility to handle all IRS affairs during a tax audit, though you'll need to obtain relevant documents from your HRO company.
+With an HRO, it’s solely your responsibility to handle all IRS affairs during a tax audit, though you’ll need to obtain relevant documents from your HRO company.

 Additionally, the standard third-party contract you sign with an HRO company allows you to add as few or as many HR services as you desire.
 HRO companies can advise you on legal compliance and organizational strategy without becoming your co-employer.
-PEO contracts focus more on shared risk and employment responsibilities rather than a consulting agreement.
+PEO contracts focus more on shared risk and employment responsibilities than consulting agreements.

 Theoretically, PEOs and HRO companies can both offer as few or as many HR services as you desire.
 However, HRO companies are more widely associated with an “a la carte” model in which you can pick and choose what you want.
 That said, you can technically designate which HR services you want in your PEO contract.